aaroexxt/current-website/public/content/pages/zenith/zenith.md

-In Fall 2021, I developed an ARM M0-based flight computer that I codenamed Zenith.
+In Fall 2021 to the Spring of 2022, I developed an ARM M0-based flight computer that I codenamed Zenith.
 It was purpose-built was to do real-time control of thrust vectored model rockets.
 Onboard, there are a number of sensors, including a 9dof IMU and GPS for localization, packet radio for telemetry, flash and SD card for data logging.
 Throughout the entire project, I had to carefully optimize my bill of materials and board layout for ease of use and assembly.
 I also put myself on an extremely strict deadline, only 6 weeks for everything from planning launch sites to putting together 3 rockets.
 (Click to zoom on any image)